Electrical Safety Advice for Holiday Let Owners

 - The date of purchase (or as near to it as you can remember)

 Q7.
-What are the risks for holiday homes that aren’t occupied for long periods of time?
+What are the risks for holiday rentals that aren’t occupied for long periods of time?

 All electrical installations and appliances will deteriorate with age due to several factors including wear and tear, damage and even misuse.
 Homes that are not lived in for long periods of time might also suffer effects of damp and attack from vermin which may go unnoticed for many months.
 These effects can lead to increased risk of electric shock and fire.